ROADWork: A Dataset and Benchmark for Learning to Recognize, Observe, Analyze and Drive Through Work Zones: Recognizing Work Zones

-Before we would attempt to discover work zones, it is important to define what constitutes a work zone.
-Existence of a work zone object (say, a cone or a work vehicle like cement mixer) does not necessarily amount to the scene being a work zone.
-From a vision perspective, \textit{we define work zone as any activity on the road, delineated by specific objects and human actors and activities, that redefine the road network and hence traffic rules on that road.}
+\textbf{Characterizing And Discovering Work Zones.} During dataset curation, we manually filtered work zone images (See Section~\ref{sec:dataset}) — a process too cumbersome to scale to millions of images at lower precision levels.
+Thus, automatically discovering new work zones from vast amounts of unlabeled data is important.
+It is also useful to understand whether models trained on the \emphdatasetname dataset generalize to new data sources.
+However, the existence of a work zone object (e.g., a work vehicle) alone does not make a scene a work zone. \textit{We classify a work zone as any activity on the road, defined by specific objects and human actors, that redefines the road network and traffic rules.} A proxy for work zone activity is its ``intensity,'' measured by the number and relative area of work zone objects in the scene.

-One proxy of work zone activity could be the ``intensity'' of a work zone.
-Intensity can be characterized by number of work zone objects and relative area occupied by them in the scene.
-We attempt to discover work zone following this intuition in existing self-driving datasets and devise a simple classification rule -- an image is a work zone \textit{iff} at least three instances of work zone objects from two unique categories occupying at least $10\%$ of the image area exist in the image.
-As we observe from Table~\ref{tbl:discover}, our method discovers more work zone images with far higher precision in both BDD100K~\cite{yu2020bdd100k} and Mapillary~\cite{neuhold2017mapillary} datasets compared to Detic~\cite{zhou2022detecting}, discovering work zones from around the world (See Figure~\ref{fig:discovered-mapillary}).
-Lastly, we discovered less than 1000 images from BDD100K~\cite{yu2020bdd100k} and Mapillary~\cite{neuhold2017mapillary}, representing \txtdeepblue{$0.4\%$} and \txtdeepblue{$2.3\%$} of the datasets.
+We discover work zones in existing self-driving datasets devising a simple classification rule: an image is a work zone \textit{iff} at least three instances of work zone objects from two unique categories that occupy at least $10\%$ of the image area.
+We chose Mask R-CNN for discovery due to its good accuracy-latency trade-offs~\cite{li2020towards, huang2017speed} for processing millions of images.
+Compared to foundation model Detic~\cite{zhou2022detecting}, Mask R-CNN trained on \emphdatasetname discovers work zone images with higher precision in BDD100K~\cite{yu2020bdd100k} and Mapillary~\cite{neuhold2017mapillary} datasets.
+We found fewer than 1000 roadwork images, representing only \txtdeepblue{$0.4\%$} and \txtdeepblue{$2.3\%$} of these datasets respectively.
+Surprisingly, while the \emphdatasetname dataset contains images only from US cities, the model discovered work zones worldwide (Figure~\ref{fig:discovered-mapillary}).
+Furthermore, detectors trained on the \emphdatasetname dataset perform significantly better than open-vocabulary methods on discovered images in a variety of other conditions along with BDD100K and Mapillary; see \pointToAppendix{\ref{sup:addl-recog-results}}{C.1}.